 A zesty update to the classic French twist, this style is perfect for those with short hair.
 Begin by parting your hair and teasing the ends for extra volume.
 Pin the right side to the middle of your head, securing it in place.
-Then gather the left side of your hair and twist it into the centre.
+Then gather the left side of your hair and twist it into the center.
 Be sure not to create a bun, but instead wrap it, so it looks long and sleek.
 Begin pinning your hair in place from the bottom, and keep pinning until the hair is locked in place.
 This style is a classic, Audrey Hepburn-inspired updo, and works for any event or gathering.

 18. Bohemian Updo